 Sugba Lagoon, del Carmen

-When we first went to Sugba Lagoon, there was literally nobody in the area — just islands and the still water.
+The first time that we visited Sugba Lagoon, there was literally nobody in the area — just islands and the still water.
 There was a house in sight, but it was empty.
 I remember asking our guide what the lagoon was called, and he said it didn’t have a name, just “lagoon.”

-There were more people in Lagoon on our second visit.
-Tourists swimming in the lagoon, kayaking in the distance, jumping in the diving board.
-The house has been developed into a simple two-story building, which serves as docking area and restaurant where guests can order fresh seafood to be cooked.
-The funny thing is I’m the type of person who gets a little bit heartbroken over developments, but this wasn’t the case this time.
-The changes weren’t drastic and didn’t overpower the simplicity of Sugba Lagoon.
+I’m the type of person who gets a little bit heartbroken over developments, but this was a rare exception.
+The changes we’d seen weren’t drastic and didn’t destroy the simplicity of Sugba Lagoon.
 It merely allowed it to be more accessible to the public.

 The water in Sugba Lagoon is still as clear as I remembered it.
 It appeared even more lively with all the people around.
 Small fishes and fragile jelly fishes swim around the area.